vbookshelf/myOfflineAi-PrivacyFirst/README.md

 Download the file and place it on your desktop.

 You can create a gguf file.
 But its simpler to find one on HuggingFace and download it.
-For this example I've downloaded the BF16 gguf file from here: bartowski/google_medgemma-4b-it-GGUF<br>
+For this example I've downloaded the BF16 gguf file from here:<br>
+bartowski/google_medgemma-4b-it-GGUF<br>
 https://huggingface.co/bartowski/google_medgemma-4b-it-GGUF

-We've downloded the text-only model 4b version.
+The 4b version is text only.
 The 27b version is multimodal i.e. it supports both text and image input.

 ### 2- If the model is multimodal, then also download the mmproj file.